restechnica/taskforce/README.md

 ```

 ## Environment Variables
-Taskforce makes available all environment variables for use in the HCL configuration.
+With Taskforce you have your environment variables at your disposal.
+You can reference them in the HCL configuration
+and they are passed on to the commands that Taskforce runs.
 Each environment variable is available in upper and lowercase.

 ### Usage